kohana/core/guide/kohana/routing.md

 		'controller' => 'welcome',
 		'action'     => 'index',
 	));

+[!!]
+The default route is simply provided as a sample, you can remove it and replace it with your own routes.

 So this creates a route with the name `default` that will match urls in the format of `(<controller>(/<action>(/<id>)))`.